 If you exhausted your methods trying to unglue that insole in your shoe, you might want this.
 This is the tricky part in your cutting of insoles because this can be done many times before the insole conforms to the footstep of your shoe.
 Two methods can do this: using a piece of paper on the inside or the outside.

 It is not entirely different from the steps with detachable insoles.
-The only difference would be: you will insert a larger piece of paper into the shoe.
+The only difference would be: that you will insert a larger piece of paper into the shoe.
 The shape that the paper assumed is what you will trace on your paper and later on to the insole that you bought.

 It is similar to the ‘inside’ method because of the piece of paper, but the positioning will be different.
-Lay a large piece of paper on the floor and put on top the shoe.
+Lay a large piece of paper on the floor and put it on top of the shoe.
 With a marker, you trace the outline of the shoe realistically onto the piece of paper.
 Cut the shape outline and use it as a template.

 With just sharp scissors or utility knives, you already know how to cut insoles.
 With the knowledge you’ve gained, you will have no more hard time doing it again and again when you wish to replace your insoles after several months to several years.